-Oracle Java subscription: How to easily gain visibility into your license agreements
+Oracle Java subscription: How to easily gain visibility into your license agreements:

 In |

-Reading Time: 5 minutes
+Reading Time: 4 minutes

-If you’re using Java to develop and run mission-critical applications, then you’re no stranger to change.
-From having to transition from a Binary Code License Agreement (BCLA) to an Oracle Technology Network Agreement (OTN), then again to a No-Fee Terms and Conditions Agreement (NFTC) and a Java SE subscription, it can feel like your volume licensing agreements update almost as often as the licenses themselves.
+From the transition from a Binary Code License Agreement (BCLA) to an Oracle Technology Network Agreement (OTN), then again to a No-Fee Terms and Conditions Agreement (NFTC) and a Java SE subscription, it can feel like your volume licensing agreements update almost as often as your licenses.
 Without proper insight, all these changes can complicate your processes for renewals, version upgrades, or audit responses.

 The Employee Universal conundrum

-When it comes to your Java contracts, knowledge really is power.
-You can avoid inadvertently stumbling into an Employee Universal agreement by examining the intricacies of your Java environment.
-Identify where all your Java instances are installed, which versions and updates they’re running, and if they were delivered within an application package or installed separately.
-Knowing this will help you exclude devices running applications which embed Java but aren’t leveraging the Java development platform.
+Identify where all Java instances are installed, which versions and updates they’re running, and whether they were delivered within an application package or installed separately.
+Knowing this will help you exclude devices running applications that embed Java but don’t leverage the Java development platform.

-Once you understand the breakdown of your Java licenses, it’s important to know the needs of each of your applications.
+Oracle JavaOnce you understand the breakdown of your Java licenses, it’s important to identify the specifications of each of your applications.
 Are they compatible with OpenJDK, Oracle’s free, open-source version of Java SE?
 Do they need a specific Java version and update to run properly?
 If so, which licensing agreements are available to you, and which metrics will Oracle use to determine your license volume?

 SODA: SHI’s certified tool for fast-tracking Java optimization